Skip to content

 Designed for Git:

-• Commit: Pallets/ (your source files)
+• Commit: Source/ (your source files), Scripts/ (your custom scripts)

-• Ignore: Build/ (generated output), .dh/ (cache)
+• Ignore: Pallets/ (compiled output), .dh/ (cache)